Jack Warden: Career

+Warden joined the company of the Theatre '47 of Dallas and moved there and performed on stage there for five years.
+In 1948, he made his television debut on the anthology series The Philco Television Playhouse and also appeared on the series Studio One.
+His first film roles were uncredited bit parts in the 1950 films The Asphalt Jungle and Sunset Boulevard, and he was also in the 1951 film You're in the Navy Now, which also featured the screen debuts of Lee Marvin and Charles Bronson.

 Warden appeared in his first credited film role in 1951 in The Man with My Face.

-From 1952 to 1955, he appeared in the television series Mister Peepers with Wally Cox.
+From 1952 to 1955, Warden appeared in the television series Mister Peepers with Wally Cox.
 In 1953, he was cast as a sympathetic corporal in From Here to Eternity.
 Warden's breakthrough film role was Juror No. 7, a salesman who wants a quick decision in a murder case, in 12 Angry Men.

 Warden guest-starred in many television series over the years, such as Marilyn Maxwell's ABC drama series, Bus Stop, and on David Janssen's ABC drama, The Fugitive.
-He received a supporting actor Emmy Award for his performance as Chicago Bears coach George Halas in the television movie, Brian's Song, and was twice nominated for his starring role in the 1980s comedy/drama series Crazy Like a Fox.
+He received a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance as Chicago Bears coach George Halas in the television movie, Brian's Song, and was twice nominated for his starring role in the 1980s comedy/drama series Crazy Like a Fox.

-Warden was nominated for Academy Awards as Best Supporting Actor for his performances in Shampoo and Heaven Can Wait.
+Warden was nominated for the Academy Award for Best Supporting Actor twice: for his performances in Shampoo and Heaven Can Wait.
 He also had notable roles in Bye Bye Braverman, The Man Who Loved Cat Dancing, All the President's Men, The White Buffalo, ...And Justice for All, Being There, Used Cars (in which he played dual roles), The Verdict, Problem Child and its sequel, as well as While You Were Sleeping, Guilty as Sin and the Norm Macdonald comedy Dirty Work.
 His final film was The Replacements in 2000, opposite Gene Hackman and Keanu Reeves.

 Personal life

 Warden married French actress Vanda Dupre on October 10, 1958.
 They had one son, Christopher.
 Although they separated in the late 1970s, the couple never legally divorced.

 Warden's health declined in his later years, which resulted in his retirement from acting in 2000.
 He lived for the rest of his life in Manhattan, New York City, with his girlfriend, Marucha Hinds.

+Death

-He died of heart and kidney failure in a New York City hospital on July 19, 2006, at the age of 85.
+Warden died of heart and kidney failure in a New York City hospital on July 19, 2006, at the age of 85.